Wallenberg family

 The Wallenberg family is a prominent Swedish family of bankers, industrialists, politicians, bureaucrats and diplomats, present in most large Swedish industrial groups, including EQT AB, Ericsson, Electrolux, ABB, SAS Group, SKF, Atlas Copco, Saab AB, and more.
 In the 1970s, the Wallenberg family businesses employed 40% of Sweden's industrial workforce and represented 40% of the total worth of the Stockholm stock market.
-Their flagship company, Investor AB, has a market capitalization of around $60 billion.
+Their flagship company, Investor AB, has a market capitalization of over $100 billion.

 The most famous of the Wallenberg family, Raoul Wallenberg, a diplomat, worked in Budapest, Hungary, during World War II to rescue Jews from the Holocaust.
 Between July and December 1944, he issued protective passports and housed Jews, saving tens of thousands of Jewish lives.
 The family is also heavily involved in philanthropy through the Wallenberg foundations, especially the Knut and Alice Wallenberg Foundation.